blaringsilence/snowdonia/docs/index.rst

 	$ cd stress_tests
 	$ locust

-Then head to localhost:8089, and set it to simulate 1000 users with 1000 hatched/second.
+Then head to localhost:8089, and set it to simulate 1000 users with 50 new locusts hatched/second.
 This should simulate the use of the system the way it's intended to be:

 - 1000 vehicles
 - Emit every 20 seconds